rz0718/reading-notes/5min-stat.md

 * Gamma distribution is the conjugate prior for a Poisson mean.
 * The Beta distribution is the conjugate prior for a binomial proportion

-8 The posterior distribution on θ1 and θ2 factorizes into independent parts p(θ1|D1) and p(θ2|D2).
+8. The posterior distribution on θ1 and θ2 factorizes into independent parts p(θ1|D1) and p(θ2|D2).
 Here, we say θ1 and θ2 are posteriori independent.

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=p(\theta_1,\theta_2|D_1, D_2) \sim  p(D_1|\theta_1)p(\theta_1)p(D_2|\theta_2)p(\theta_2)">
   </p>

+9.

+For squared loss, it will be conditional mean given X: E(Y|X).

+For absolute loss, it will be the median of the conditional distribution of P(Y|X)